Free Online Tutoring With No Credit Card — What Actually Exists in 2026

 Does the UnlockGenius free plan include ADHD/neurodivergent accommodations?
 Yes.
 CereBRO's neurodivergent detection and accommodation features are part of the core platform, not a paid add-on.
 The free plan includes full adaptive support for ADHD, dyslexia, and other learning differences.

 What happens when my 1 free hour is used up each month?
-Your account remains active and your learner profile is preserved.
-You can upgrade to a paid plan for additional hours, or wait until the next monthly reset.
+Your account remains active and your learner profile is perfectly preserved.
+You can upgrade to a paid plan for additional hours, or simply wait until the next monthly reset.
 No credit card is ever required to maintain a free account.